Top Mistakes for Real Estate Investors to Avoid

 Where is a good location for a real estate investment?
 Do you need to be in close physical proximity to the property?
 Do substantial research on the local real estate market for any locations you’re considering.
 Think about city-wide and state-wide growth and development as well as any other changes that could occur in the near or distant future.
 For example: How could climate change impact a coastal property’s value in 10 years?
 Are there nearby sites where long-term construction could occur?
 Why is the property owner selling?

 Questions and considerations like these are the foundation of a well-developed investment plan.
 The bottom line is that you should know exactly why and how the property is going to turn a profit before you buy it.
 If you’re struggling with finding a direction or you want to make sure your plan is thorough, consult a real estate expert.

 Part of creating an investment plan means calculating income versus expenses on any property you’re looking at.
 When it’s time to run the numbers, inexperienced investors often miss or underestimate key expenses.
 This includes things like yard upkeep, appliance repair and replacement, insurance, property taxes, realtor costs, and unexpected damages.
 Work with a consultant or someone who has owned a similar property to ensure your expense estimates are accurate.

 Not Having a Team

 Another common mistake for first-time investors is trying to do everything on your own.
 One of the best ways to ensure your success is to surround yourself with experts and resources.
-In addition to consulting with multiple people before purchasing a property, it’s a good idea to know a trustworthy home inspector, real estate agent, a handyman or repair company, an attorney, an insurance representative, and a property manager.
+In addition to consulting with multiple people before purchasing a property, it’s a good idea to know a trustworthy home inspector, real estate agent, a handyman or repair company, an attorney, an insurance representative, and a property management company.
 Having a strong team on your side will minimize your costs, strengthen your decisions, and you won’t be left high and dry in a difficult situation.

 Ignoring Tenants’ Needs